 Download NcoredNcored vs free online stamp tools vs Adobe Acrobat

-Free online PDF stamp services should generally not be used for confidential project drawings — the file is uploaded to a third party, the stamp quality is often low resolution, and the result may not travel cleanly to downstream viewers.
+Free online PDF stamp services should generally not be used for confidential project drawings, the file is uploaded to a third party, the stamp quality is often low resolution, and the result may not travel cleanly to downstream viewers.
 Adobe Acrobat Pro has a strong stamp tool with both vector and image support; it handles the workflow well at the $240/year subscription cost.
 Bluebeam Revu has the deepest construction-specific stamp library and customization, particularly for construction-specific workflows.
-Ncored covers the practical middle: stamps render as standard vector or high-resolution annotations, the workflow is fast on heavy drawings (no lag when applying stamps to a 100 MB CAD PDF), and the price is well below either Adobe or Bluebeam.
+Ncored covers the practical middle: stamps render as standard PDF annotations, the workflow is fast on heavy drawings (no lag when applying stamps across a 50-200 MB+ project set), and the price is well below either Adobe or Bluebeam.
 For pure stamping use cases on a Mac at small studio scale, Ncored fits cleanly.